wordswords/davidcraddocknet-hugo/hugo-site/content/pages/my-media-and-gaming-setup/index.md

 1.
 ```
-Left HDMI audio output to gaming monitor (used for OSSC retro gaming)
+Left HDMI audio output from gaming monitor (used for OSSC and retro console gaming)
 ```
 2.
 ```
-Right HDMI audio output to gaming monitor (used for OSSC retro gaming)
+Right HDMI audio output from gaming monitor (used for OSSC and retro console gaming)
 ```
 3.
 ```